 - Property dealing.

 - False important/export invoices.

 Why Money Laundering A Serious Problem?

 Money laundering has potentially devastating economic, security, and social consequences.
 It gives the fuel for drug dealers, terrorists, illegal arms dealers, corrupt public officials, and others to operate and extend their criminal enterprises.
 Crime has become increasingly international in scope.
-The financial aspects of crime have become more complicated due to rapid technological advances and the financial services industry's globalization.
+The financial aspects of crime have become more complicated due to rapid technological advances and globalization's financial services industry.

 If you want to learn more about the negative effects, you can read our "Negative Effects of Money Laundering" article.